When you hear about a motorcycle crash, the image conjured in your mind is often one of catastrophe.

-Nevertheless, this extra training and care does not mean that a motorcyclist cannot be involved in a wreck even when they are taking the extra care to avoid negligent motorists.
+Nevertheless, this extra training and care do not mean that a motorcyclist cannot be in a wreck even when they are taking the extra care to avoid negligent motorists.
 Ultimately, riders have no control over careless drivers who share the roadway.

 Bikers are just as likely as other motorists to be involved in the following types of collisions: broadside or T-Bone accidents; distracted driving accidents; drunk driving accidents; and rear-end accidents.

 This means that there may be a preconceived notion held by many jurors that motorcyclists are riding around at high rates of speed and weaving in and out of traffic.
 This prejudice makes a juror unfairly assume that the motorcycle rider is almost always partially at fault.

 When you are in a crash it is important to get a motorcycle accident attorney to make sure that the insurance company for the other driver isn’t setting you up for this type of defense.

 If you were injured due to someone else’s negligence, call Whitener Law Firm to find out what we can do to get you the money you deserve.
 For a free consultation regarding a personal injury claim, contact us at 505-883-7877.